tensorflow/data-validation/g3doc/get_started.md

 ## Checking the data for errors

 Given a schema, it is possible to check whether a dataset conforms to the expectations set in the schema or whether there exist any data anomalies.
+You can check your data for errors (a) in the aggregate across an entire dataset by matching the statistics of the dataset against the schema, or (b) by checking for errors on a per-example basis.

+### Matching the statistics of the dataset against a schema

-TFDV performs this check by matching the statistics of the dataset against the schema and marking any discrepancies.
+To check for errors in the aggregate, TFDV matches the statistics of the dataset against the schema and marks any discrepancies.
 For example:

 ```python
     # Assume that other_path points to another TFRecord file